fhiso/basic-concepts/triples-discovery.md

     <https://example.com/events/Baptism> <http://www.w3.org/1999/02/22-rdf-syntax-ns#type> <https://example.com/types/Event> .

-The meaning of the N-Triples in the request body is described in §3.
+The meaning of the N-Triples in the request body is described in {§syntax}.
 {/}

 *Conformant* servers *may* issue additional redirects during the